Robert C. Weaver: Washington: HUD

 In 1961, Weaver became administrator of the United States Housing and Home Financing Agency (HHFA).

 After election, Kennedy tried to establish a new cabinet department to deal with urban issues.
 It was to be called the Department of Housing and Urban Development.
 Postwar suburban development, following the construction of highways, and economic restructuring had drawn population and jobs from the cities.
 The nation was faced with a stock of substandard, aged housing in many cities, and problems of unemployment.

 In 1961, while trying to create HUD, Kennedy had done everything short of promising the new position to Weaver.
 He appointed him Administrator of the Housing and Home Finance Agency (HHFA), a group of agencies which Kennedy wanted to raise to cabinet status.

-When Dr. Weaver joined the Kennedy Administration, whose Harvard connections extended to the occupant of the Oval Office, he held more Harvard degrees – three, including a doctorate in economics – than anyone else in the administration's upper ranks.

 Some Republicans and southern Democrats opposed the legislation to create the new department.
 The following year, Kennedy unsuccessfully tried to use his reorganization authority to create the department.
-As a result, Congress passed legislation prohibiting presidents from using that authority to create a new cabinet department, although the previous Republican Dwight D. Eisenhower administration had created the cabinet-level U.S. Department of Health, Education, and Welfare under that authority.
+As a result, Congress passed legislation prohibiting presidents from using that authority to create a new cabinet department, although the previous Republican Dwight D. Eisenhower administration had created the cabinet-level US Department of Health, Education, and Welfare under that authority.

 He contributed the compilation housing bill in 1961.
 He took part in lobbying for the Senior Citizens Housing Act of 1962.

 In 1965, Congress approved the department.
 At the time, Weaver was still Administrator of the HHFA.
 In public, President Lyndon B. Johnson reiterated Weaver's status as a potential nominee but would not promise him the position.
 In private, Johnson had strong reservations.
-He often held pro-and-con discussions with Roy Wilkins, Executive Director of the NAACP.
+He often held pro-and-con discussions with Roy Wilkins, executive director of the NAACP.